PhD in Health Policy and Management admission requirements

 In addition to completing the SOPHAS application, you are also required to submit the following supporting documentation directly to SOPHAS.

-While not required for admission, if you plan to attend the PhD program as a full-time funded student, you are strongly encouraged to submit GRE scores with your application, since some funding sources require current GRE scores (less than five years old) in order for students to be eligible.
+GRE scores are not required for admission, however, if you plan to attend the PhD program as a full-time funded student, you are strongly encouraged to submit them with your application, since some funding sources require current GRE scores (less than five years old) in order for students to be eligible.
 Applicants must submit GRE scores to SOPHAS using the following designation DI Code 0167.

 Provide an essay of approximately 750 words describing your past education, experience, and current professional career objectives.
 You are encouraged to comment on any or all of the following: plans you have to use your education and training; the needs and/or challenges you perceive as important in your field of study; and, any personal qualities, characteristics, and skills you believe will enable you to be successful in your chosen field of study.